-Lili, a neobank aimed at freelancers, raises $55M as it passes 200k users – TechCrunch
+Lili, a neobank aimed at freelancers, raises $55M as it passes 200K users – TechCrunch

 Lili is based out of New York and Israel, and its focus is primarily on the U.S. market, where Bar David said the opportunity is big enough to keep Lili occupied for some time.
 It is estimated that currently 40% of workers are freelance, and that proportion is projected to rise to just over 50% of all working people by 2027.

 The funding is being led by Group 11, a VC with a strong focus on fintech, with Target Global, AltaIR and previous investors also participating.
-(That list of past backers include Zeev Ventures, Foundation Capital and the Google for Startups accelerator.)
+(That list of past backers includes Zeev Ventures, Foundation Capital and the Google for Startups accelerator.)
 The company has now raised $80 million and is not disclosing its valuation yet.

 Launched in January 2020, just before the pandemic really kicked off, Lili has picked up 200,000 customers to date, Bar David tells me.

-Its growth was very much on the back of a significant shift in the working world put into motion by the Covid-19 crisis, both in terms of a new cadre of potential users; and in terms of how the product is delivered.
+Its growth was very much on the back of a significant shift in the working world put into motion by the COVID-19 crisis, both in terms of a new cadre of potential users and in terms of how the product is delivered.

 On new users, while freelancers have always been present in the economy, their numbers suddenly swelled.